ACR -- Annual Ceremonial Review

 WHO IS RESPONSIBLE FOR TRAINING THE CADETS?

 Officers of the Cadet Instructor Cadre (CIC) are mainly responsible for the training and supervision of cadets.
 These are members of the Canadian Forces reserve force who have been trained to deliver the cadet program.
+They have regular civilian jobs and work with cadets part-time for which they are paid 25 days a year.
+This typically covers training nights and the three FTXs, The officer staff put in many hours on a volunteer basis to keep optional activities running.

 I’M REALLY SHY…WILL I FIT IN AND MAKE FRIENDS?